-Agri-EPI Centre’s week-long celebration of innovation in agri-tech will take place virtually between May 24th – 28th 2021.
+Agri-EPI Centre’s week-long celebration of innovation in agri-tech took place virtually between May 24th – 28th 2021.

-Join us for five webinars across five days and hear guest speakers from across the agricultural sector discussing ground-breaking recent developments in agri-tech, export opportunities for UK agribusinesses and more.
+Innovation Week provided five webinars across five days with guest speakers from across the agricultural sector discussing ground-breaking recent developments in agri-tech, export opportunities for UK agribusinesses and more.

-Each day we will be exploring the challenges research projects aim to address, the impact of agri-tech on farms and the wider agri-industry and what the future of agri-tech looks like.
+Each day we explored the challenges research projects aim to address, the impact of agri-tech on farms and the wider agri-industry and what the future of agri-tech looks like.

 Celebrating innovation in agri-tech